 The politics behind the research and why placebo-controlled trials are sometimes misleading are detailed in Dr. Peter Breggin’s landmark book, Talking Back to Prozac: What Doctors Aren’t Telling You About Today’s Most Controversial Drug.
 One of the issues with the research is that Eli Lilly, the manufacturer of Prozac, ran 10 clinical trials and 6 of these trials showed no benefit over a placebo.
 Four studies showed a positive effect, but there were only 286 subjects in total in these studies.
 If you combine the results of all of these studies, the numbers show that placebo and drugs were equally beneficial.
 One problem is that the FDA requires at least two studies with positive results, but places no limit on the number of studies without beneficial results.

 Myth 3: Antidepressants are Safe

 Whenever taking a drug, the risks and benefits need to be taken into account.
 When it comes to antidepressants, there are many side effects including nausea (20%), headaches (20%), anxiety and nervousness (15%), insomnia (14%), drowsiness (12%), diarrhea (12%), as well as dry mouth, loss of appetite, reduced sex drive, sweating, tremors, and rash.

-But the most disconcerning effect associated with taking antidepressants is it’s increased risk of suicide and violent behaviour.
+But the most disconcerting effect associated with taking antidepressants is the increased risk of suicide and violent behaviour.
 In fact, compared with placebos, selective serotonin reuptake inhibitors at least double the risk of suicidal thinking.
-16 If you just look to the news, kids who have shot up schools, and celebrities who have taken their own life, have commonly been on these drugs.
+If you just look to the news, kids who have shot up schools and celebrities who have taken their own life have commonly been on these drugs.